Data Privacy and Security Agreement

 - any court order or other legal process or any request or demand by any Supervisory Authority, regulator, official or other government ministry, authority or agent to obtain or access any Personal Data, unless such notification is prohibited by Applicable Law;

-- any unauthorised disclosure of, or access to, the Personal Data or any loss, damage or destruction of the Personal Data; and
+- any unauthorized disclosure of, or access to, the Personal Data or any loss, damage or destruction of the Personal Data; and

 - any material complaint, communication or request relating to Tencent's obligations under the Data Protection Laws;